scalameta/scalafmt/docs/configuration.md

 Please also see [rewrite rules](#scala3-rewrites) for Scala 3.

+Additionally, when using `-Xsource:3` option for Scala 2 you can change the dialect to `Scala213Source3`, which will allow to format the new syntax ported from Scala 3.

 ## Presets

 Some sections provide preset values to set multiple parameters at once.
 These